chriskiehl/smartkeys.js/README.md

 ## What's it do?

-A tiny library for adding "Insert Pair' and "Surround Selection" SmartKey behaviors to any ContentEditable DOM node or Textarea.
+A tiny experimental library for adding "Insert Pair' and "Surround Selection" SmartKey behaviors to any ContentEditable DOM node or Textarea.

 ## Quick Start